 Ayurveda Lifestyle Counseling

-Ayurveda Lifestyle Counseling offers you simple ways to work with your physical constitution instead of against it.
+Ayurveda Lifestyle Counseling ("ALC") offers you simple ways to work with your physical constitution instead of against it.
 When you align your choices with your true nature, many conditions and imbalances can be eased and rebalanced.
 We are a combination of all three "doshas," with one or two usually dominant, and when these go out of balance, we experience this as illness, pain, and specific emotions associated with the out of balance dosha.

 At your first session which includes ALC, we will go over your medical history, current diet and activities to see if balance can be restored through simple changes in everyday habits.
 You can then make choices that support and balance the doshas (see below).
 Often, just making the changes to lifestyle is sufficient to see improvement.
 However, if lifestyle changes aren't sufficient to make a difference, then I will refer you to a full-time herbalist.
 Although I've had fairly extensive training in Western, Chinese & Ayurvedic herbs, my practice centers on energy work using Acupressure and Reiki as it's main expression.
 Drawing upon Ayurvedic principles and translating them to specific acupressure points and essential oils is very useful, and incorporating these concepts at home after your appointment supports the work done in session.
 I make referrals to full-time herbalists if I think it would be helpful.

 The first consultation can be as brief as 30 minutes of your session, to up to an hour.
 Prior to your first consultation, I will send you an Ayurvedic Constitution Evaluation to determine your pakruti, and medical history and intake evaluation to complete and bring with you to your appointment.

 More About Ayurveda: the Doshas

 There are three doshas (primary life force, or biological humors) which constitute each person's pakruti, or physical constitution.
 Usually one or two are dominant.

 Characteristics: light, scattered, dry, rough, irregular, cold, mobile, wind.

 People who are predominantly Vata are small-boned and have flat, dry muscles, with a tendency towards nervousness, anxiety, spaciness, and who might be irregularly proportioned.
 Skin tone tends to be ashy or sallow.
 Hair may be sparse or thin.